The top 3 factors deterring potential home buyers (and how to conquer them)

 If you’ve been finding it challenging to enter the home buying market, you’re not alone.

-Over the past year, Canadians from coast-to-coast have been applying the brakes when it comes to their prospective home purchasing plans.
+Over the past few years, Canadians from coast-to-coast have been applying the brakes when it comes to their prospective home purchasing plans.
 And there is more than one reason for the trepidation.

-A recent survey revealed that, aside from cash flow, there are 3 main factors deterring Canadians from entering the home buying market:
+According to a survey, there are 3 main factors (aside from a lack of cash flow) deterring Canadians from entering the home buying market:

-- Perceived difficulty imposed by the mortgage stress test
+- Perceived difficulty imposed by the ever-changing mortgage stress test

 Like a series of dominoes, each of these deterrents has a direct impact on the other.